rrooggiieerr/homeassistant-benqprojector/README.md

 ### Contribute your projector model configuration

-For increased support of your specific BenQ projector model you can contribute the configuration of your projector to the underlaying [benqprojector library](https://github.com/rrooggiieerr/benqprojector.py)
+For increased support of your specific BenQ projector model you can contribute the configuration of your projector to the underlaying [BenQ projector library](https://github.com/rrooggiieerr/benqprojector.py)

 Follow [these instruction](https://github.com/rrooggiieerr/benqprojector.py#detecting-your-projector-capabilities)
 to do so.

-### Star this repository
+### Star this integration

-Help other Home Assistant users find this integration by starring this repository.
+Help other Home Assistant users find this integration by starring this GitHub page.
 Click **⭐ Star** on the top right of the GitHub page.

 ### Support my work